Chocolate Mint Protein Bars (No-Bake, Gluten-Free)

 Instructions

-• In a food processor or mixer, add the 1/3 cup cashew butter, 1/3 cup oat flour, 1/2 cup chocolate protein powder, 2 tablespoons maple syrup, 2 tablespoons ground flaxseed, 3 tablespoons Greek yogurt, 1 tablespoon coconut oil, 1 tablespoon cocoa powder, 1 teaspoon vanilla extract, 1/2 teaspoon mint extract, and 1/4 teaspoon salt and mix until a thick dough forms.
+• Add 1/3 cup cashew butter, 1/3 cup oat flour, 1/2 cup chocolate protein powder, 2 tablespoons maple syrup, 2 tablespoons ground flaxseed, 3 tablespoons Greek yogurt, 1 tablespoon melted coconut oil, 1 tablespoon cocoa powder, 1 teaspoon vanilla extract, 1/2 teaspoon mint extract, and 1/4 teaspoon sea salt to a food processor or mixing bowl.
+Mix until a thick, uniform dough forms.

 • In a small bowl, stir in 1/4 teaspoon spirulina powder and 1/8 teaspoon turmeric for natural green coloring with melted coconut oil.
 Add 1/4 cup white chocolate chips and microwave in 25 second intervals, stirring in between, until smooth and melted.